 This is an ongoing glossary of grains, both gluten-containing and gluten-free, in English and Hindi.
-One or the other kind of grains is staple in every cuisine.
-The most common grains are wheat and rice in different forms.
+Every cuisine has a staple source of carbohydrate.
+Today, the most commonly used grains are wheat and rice in different forms.
 In North Indian cuisine Indian breads made with wheat are staple, while in South India, rice is the staple grain with curries and other dishes.
-It is the same in other cuisines too.
-For example, in South East Asian cuisine rice is the staple gain, in North African cuisine couscous made with wheat is staple, in Italy much of pasta and pizza is made with wheat and in Continental cuisine breads are usually made of refined flour.
+Rice and wheat are popular in other cuisines too.
+For example, in South-East Asian cuisine rice is the staple gain, in North African cuisine couscous made with wheat is a staple, in Italy and many European countries much of pasta and pizza is made with wheat or rice and in Continental cuisine loaves of bread are usually made of wheat flour.

-Health Benefits of Millets – the traditional grain
+Different types of millets – the traditional grain!

-Wheat and rice may be amongst the most popular grains; Millets (such as pearl millet (bajra), sorghum (jowar), finger millet (ragi), foxtail millet etc), are amongst the healthiest of grains available today.
-Millets are highly nutritious, naturally gluten free and alkaline foods.
-Hence they are soothing and easy to digest.
-Considered to be the least allergenic and most digestible grains available, millets are also recommended for babies in India.
+Wheat and rice may be amongst the most popular grains, but millets (such as pearl millet (bajra), foxtail millet (kangni), sorghum (jowar), finger millet (ragi), etc), are amongst the healthiest of grains available today.

 Glossary of millets and grains in English and Hindi

 |Finger millet||Ragi/ Nachni|

 Other Gluten-free Grains

 |Polenta||Makkai ka Daliya|

 |Broken wheat||Daliya (These days there is also gluten free jowar daliya)|